usccolumbia/GMTransformer/README.md

 ### Codebase

 Go to the blank language model (BLM) repository from [https://github.com/Varal7/blank_language_model/](https://github.com/Varal7/blank_language_model)

-Download the repository and unzip.
-And then put the GMTransformer folder inside it.
+Download the repository and unzip it.
+Install the necessary python libraries as instructed.

+And then put a GMTransformer folder inside it.

 ### How to train the model with GMTransformer dataset

 #### Download Data
-Download datasets from the above link, then unzip it under `SMILES_data.zip` and `SELFIES_data.zip` folder.
+Download datasets from the above links and put it into the GMTransformer folder, then unzip it under `SMILES_data.zip` and `SELFIES_data.zip` folder.
 After the above, the directory should be:
 ```
 blank_language_model